Fall 2019/Spring 2020 High School InternFFAC - Bay Area

 Write a letter to the editor of a local newspaper for publication

-For interns selected, FFAC will be hosting a series of group activities for personal and professional development over the course of 8 weeks.
+For interns selected, FFAC will be hosting a series of group activities for personal and professional development over the course of the school year.
 These include:

 Monthly Professional Development (PD) days